 - Your custom made ocular prosthesis is made of very fine plastic that can be molded, painted and polished to create a realistic and comfortable artificial eye or prosthesis.
 The plastic is light in weight, yet tough enough to resist breakage if dropped.
 If the plastic is accidently scratched, your ocularist can repolish it.

 Will my prosthesis cause changes in my socket ?

 - Socket changes may take place which will necessitate adjustments in the size and shape of the prosthesis.
-This can often be accomplished on the same eye, especially for young children when a change due to growth must be made.
+The adjustments can often be accomplished on the same model, especially for young children when a change due to growth must be made.

 What can I expect from my prosthesis?